 Date of application

 Chapter

 Amount of expenditure

 Date and location of planned activity

 Nature of expenditure (please attach any supporting documentation)

-Person(s) attending Role (e.g. CEC liaison examiner, examiner) Previous a College-ru workshop ın wr
+Person(s) attending Role (e.g. CEC liaison, head subject examiner, examiner) Previous attendance at College-run writing workshop?

 Attending Role Yes No

-Examinations being developed Yes No Yes ; No
+Examinations being developed Yes No Written Yes No

-Membership Written
+Membership vviitteii

 Oral

 Practical

 Examinations being developed Yes No Yes ; No

 Fellowship Written

-Oral
+· Oral

 Practical

 Would you be willing to pay for a Board of Examiner member to attend to facilitate the activity?
-Yes No
+Yes No ı